-Let's say that your system is out of control and those in power are addicted to illegal or prescription drugs.
+Let's say that your system is out of control and those in power are being irresponsible.
 Everything is a total mess.
 Those in power do not allow any type of democratic resolutions.
-You are shut out because you are the one who wants to be clean.
+You are shut out because you are the one who wants to be more responsible.
 This would be a perfect situation to try the methods I'm talking about in this post.
 First you try to work with the system.
-You know the system isn't functional, and the people with the addiction(s) are running the show.
+You know the system isn't functional, and the people acting out are running the show.
 That's when you stand firmly in your own integrity.
-You fix up your boundaries -- not the system boundaries that may be out of your control, but your own personal boundaries within the system as a whole -- so that they have little to no chance of mentally or emotionally damaging you -- and you make your stand.
+You fix up your boundaries -- not the system boundaries (that may be out of your control) but your own personal boundaries within the system as a whole -- so that they have little to no chance of mentally or emotionally damaging you -- and you make your stand.
 You might greet some lost children, or find someone who has run away from the out-of-control system and who needs comfort.
 You'd act as your own one-person-peace-corps, and make friends.

 Your little group works on fixing their individual boundaries, protecting one another from those who are out-of-control in the system.
 You eventually develop your own codes or rules by which to behave, even if you're a subset of the system-at-large.
 You clean up your own parts of the internal landscape.
-You make your group approachable, you constantly recruit, and eventually you may start converting some of those with addiction issues.
+You make your group approachable, you constantly recruit, and eventually you may start converting some of those with bigger issues.
 You forgive them when they slip up but you deal out consequences according to your code.
 But you are always welcoming, always acting on the side of love and integrity.
-Eventually you will, perhaps after some turf wars and infights, have more power than the hardcore addicts do and you can have a revolution.
+Eventually you will, perhaps after some turf wars and infights, have more power than the people invested in divisive behavior do and you can have a revolution.

 I'm not saying at all that this is an easy path to take, but it may be the ONLY path to take to ensure your total shared health.
 This is something best done with the support of friends, family, therapists, lovers.
-If people in your support system are part of the problem, it's doubly important to set up a core group of outside people who can support you through this and try to help keep you safe.
+If people in your support system are part of the problem, it's doubly important to set up a core group of outside people who can support you through this.

 Therapists can also offer this as a potential strategy or solution to multiple systems with severe control issues.
-However, to offer this is to risk the wrath of those who are in power.
-It's one thing if the person(s) inside figure this out or read this post -- that doesn't wreck your rapport or trust with those in power in the multiple's system.
+However, to offer this is to risk the rapport of those who are in power.
+It's one thing if the person(s) inside figure this out on their own, or read this post -- that doesn't wreck your rapport or trust with those in power in the multiple's system.
 But essentially telling people in the system to start a quiet rebellion may not go over very well.